veertuinc/anklet/README.md

 metrics:
   aggregator: true
   port: 8081 # port to serve aggregator on
-  sleep_interval: 10 # how often to fetch metrics from each Anklet defined
+  sleep_interval: 10 # how often to fetch metrics from the Database (note: handlers push their metrics to the Database every 10 seconds)
 ```

 You can see that this requires a database to be running.
 The aggregator will store the metrics in Redis so that it can serve them up without delay.